Conor McGregor v Dustin Poirier 3: Free Bets & Betting Offers

 The former Ultimate Fighting Championship featherweight and lightweight champions seeks to regain his titles lost through inactivity.
 It will be an uphill struggle however for the 32 year old following his defeat on his first return to UFC by undefeated champion Khabib Nurmagomedov in Las Vegas at UFC #229 in 2018.
 He beat Donald Cerrone on his second return to the cage on the 18th January 2020 in just 40 seconds.

 On his third return to the cage in January 2021 the Irishman went up against Poirier for the second time at UFC #257, the first time he knocked him out in the first round in 2014.
 This time the American had the upper hand beating the Notorious in a TKO in the third round.
+Logically we need a third fight, therefore, at UFC #264?!

 What is next for Connor McGregor, possibly a re-match against Khabib or a new bout against Jorge Masvidal or Kamaru Usman.
 Perhaps a boxing re-match against Floyd Mayweather or a first fight against Manny Pacquiao?
 On this page you will find all the deals and offers you will need to add value to your bets for McGregor fights, further down you can find a full profile.

-Conor McGregor Fights Betting Offers for 2021
+McGregor v Poirier Betting Offers

 This event has now ended.
 For more offers head on over to our main loyalty page.